Certain Head, Uncertain Tail: Expert-Sample for Test-Time Scaling in Fine-Grained MoE: Overhead Analysis of Expert-Sample

 \subsection{Prefill Phase Overhead}

-For the prefill phase, we varied the prompt length across 256, 512, and 1024 tokens, and the batch size across 1, 2, 4, 8, 16, and 32.
+For the prefill phase, following the benchmarking protocol of prior work~\citep{shao2025dartquantefficientrotationaldistribution, shao2025blockrotationneedmxfp4}, we varied the prompt length across 256, 512, and 1024 tokens, and the batch size across 1, 2, 4, 8, 16, and 32.
 Table~\ref{tab:prefill_overhead} reports the throughput in tokens per second, with the relative ratio to the baseline shown in parentheses.